 It’s my party and I’ll be crazy if I want to

 One thing I don’t understand, because linguistically it makes no sense, is using “mental health” as a synonym for “mental illness”.
-Part of why it puzzles me is if you were to substitute “physical health” and “physical illness”, people’s understanding of the English language suddenly returns.
+Yet if you were to substitute “physical health” and “physical illness”, people’s understanding of the English language suddenly returns.
 “Mental illness” is not a four-letter word, and it seems to me that beating around the bush is more stigmatizing than openly acknowledging that mental illness is a thing.
 It reminds me of Steven Pinker’s concept of the euphemism treadmill, where people are regularly feeling the need to come up with new words with essentially the same meaning because the old words became tainted by the stigma around whatever it is the words are referring to.

 That little pet peeve aside, my biggest issue is when “normal” people say things that minimize the “suffering” of the “mentally ill”.
 Allow us to feel like crap, and keep your judgy-pants to yourself.
 There are more than enough people on that bandwagon already.

 Perhaps what’s more important than telling people how they should be talking about mental illness is getting them to talk about it in the first place.

 So if I want to call myself crazy, mentally ill, depressive, or whatever, that should be the least of anyone’s concerns.